csswizardry/csswizardry.github.com/about.md

 powers it can be found [on GitHub](https://github.com/csswizardry/csswizardry.github.com).
 Feel free to take a look round, but please don’t steal anything.

+I chose the name <i>CSS Wizardry</i> when I was 17 years old.
+It’s a decision I’m having to live with…

 ---